A Simple Christmas Is the Biggest Holiday For the Amish

 The US Census finds in 2015 that 251,000+ Amish live in the United States and Ontario, Canada in 456 settlements or communities.
 The number is growing because of the size of large families among the Amish and because of increases in numbers of baptisms in the faith.

 A new Amish community is founded in the United States every 3.5 weeks.

-- During summer 2012, Ohio had the most Amish community members of any settlement in the world, a total of 60,233 Ohioans.
+- During Summer 2012, Ohio had the most Amish community members of any settlement in the world, a total of 60,233 Ohio Amish.

 - How the Ohio Amish Baby Boom Subjected the Amish to Unemployment